-In December 2011 and February 2013, the FASB issued an amendment to the Balance Sheet topic of the Accounting Standards Codification ("ASC"), which requires entities to disclose both gross and net information about both derivatives and transactions eligible for offset in the statement of financial position and instruments and transactions subject to an agreement similar to a master netting agreement.
-The objective of the disclosure is to facilitate comparison between those entities that prepare their financial statements on the basis of GAAP and those entities that prepare their financial statements on the basis of International Financial Reporting Standards.
+In December 2011 and February 2013, the FASB issued an amendment to the Balance Sheet topic of the ASC, which requires entities to disclose both gross and net information about both derivatives and transactions eligible for offset in the statement of financial position and instruments and transactions subject to an agreement similar to a master netting agreement.
+The objective of the disclosure is to facilitate comparison between those entities that prepare their financial statements on the basis of International Financial Reporting Standards.
 This standard is effective for fiscal years, and interim periods within those years, beginning on or after January 1, 2013.
 Retrospective presentation for all comparative periods presented is required.
 Accordingly, the Company will adopt this amendment in the first quarter of fiscal year 2014.
 The Company does not believe that the adoption of this guidance will have a material impact on its consolidated financial statements.